xfiveco/front-end-test-project/README.md

 ### Coding Standards

-- Is page using a consistent HTML coding style?
+- Is the page using a consistent HTML coding style?
-- Is page using a consistent CSS coding style?
+- Is the page using a consistent CSS coding style?
-- Is page using a consistent JS coding style?
+- Is the page using a consistent JS coding style?

 ### Optimization

 - Are image files sufficiently compressed?
-- Are responsive images used?
 - Is CSS and JS concatenated and minified?

 ### Accessibility